$ mkdir ~/cs170/tests $ mkdir ~/cs170/tests/test1 $ cd ~/cs170/test/test1

 list with the associated student.

-You should also have a method get_grades
+You should also have a method get_grades, which takes a

 students name and returns the list of grades associated with that student.